eu-digital-green-certificates/dgca-verification-center-ios/README.md

 #### What are MultiType Certificates

-   Multi type certificate object is designed for holding certificate of all applicable types in a digitalCertificate field.
+   Multi type certificate object is designed for holding certificate of all is applicable types in a digitalCertificate field.
    The certificate must comply with the protocol CertificationProtocol.

       public class MultiTypeCertificate {